teotzeyang/accounting/pages/Acct 101.md

-## 🤔 A compilation of all the notes I've taken on account
+## 🤔 A compilation of all the notes I've taken on accounting/auditing
 - [[PFF]]
 - [[ASF]]
 - [[ADF]]